- Advanced Short Range Air to Air Missile (ASRAAM)

 Brimstone is an advanced, rocket-propelled, radar-guided weapon and can seek and destroy armoured targets at long range.
 For indirect mode, weapons are launched when the targets and their position are not visible to the attacking aircraft, whereas, in direct mode, the pilot uses an on board sighting system to select the target.
 The target can lie off the aircraft’s track obviating need for the pilot to manoeuvre to release weapons.

-Instead of developing the VJ291, the MoD decided to improve the BL755 cluster bomb rather than purchase the US Maverick missile stating that the more demanding stand-off requirement would be developed through the Staff Requirement (Air) 1238.
+Instead of developing the VJ291, the MoD decided to improve the BL755 cluster bomb rather than purchase the US Maverick missile stating that the more demanding stand-off requirement would eventually be developed through the Staff Requirement (Air) 1238, endorsed in 1981.